NHMDenmark/Species-OCR/README.md

 ### 2_read_labels.py

-This script reads the full text of each cover label, and adds it to the output file.
+This script creates a threshold image from each cover label, reads the full text, and adds it to the output file.

 ### 3_categorize_label_text.py